mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/lsscsi.md

 - List all SCSI devices with detailed attributes `lsscsi -L`

-- List all SCSI devices with human readable disk capacity `lsscsi -s`
+- List all SCSI devices with human-readable disk capacity `lsscsi -s`